San Antonio ISD

 Academics

-Texas assigns ratings to districts and campuses that designate their performance in relation to the state’s academic accountability system.
-Possible ratings are as follows: Met standard, Met alternative standard, Improvement required, Not rated and Not rated: Data integrity issues.
+Texas assigns ratings to districts and campuses that designate their performance in relation to the state's accountability system.

 Four-year graduation rates